Tommy Vardell

-Thomas Arthur "Touchdown Tommy" Vardell (born February 20, 1969) is a former professional American football fullback in the National Football League.
+Thomas Arthur "Touchdown Tommy" Vardell (born February 20, 1969) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Stanford Cardinal and was selected by the Cleveland Browns in the first round of the 1992 NFL draft with the ninth overall pick.

 College career

 Vardell was a star running back for the Stanford Cardinal.
 In 1990, he was given the nickname "Touchdown Tommy" by then Stanford head coach Denny Green after scoring four touchdowns (all from the one yard line) against Notre Dame.

 For the Cardinal, Vardell rushed for 1,843 yards, scored 37 touchdowns, and never recorded a fumble in his college career.
 He ranks second in Stanford football history for most rushing touchdowns in a season and third for career rushing touchdowns.
 Vardell held the record for most rushing yards in a season by a Cardinal running back, with 1084 yards in 1991.
-His record was broken by Toby Gerhart in 2009 and subsequently Christian McCaffrey in 2015.
+His record was broken by Toby Gerhart in 2008 and subsequently Christian McCaffrey in 2015.

-In 1990 as a junior, he carried the ball just 120 times for 441 yards but scored an impressive 14 TDs (1 TD every 9 carries).
-As a senior, he would carry the ball 226 times for 1,084 yards and score 22 TD in only 11 games.
+In 1990 as a junior, he carried the ball just 120 times for 441 yards but scored an impressive 14 touchdowns (one touchdown every nine carries).
+As a senior, he would carry the ball 226 times for 1,084 yards and score 22 touchdowns in only 11 games.

-NFL career
+Professional career

-NFL Draft
+NFL draft

 Vardell's performance for Stanford in 1991 resulted in him being one of the top draft picks in 1992 NFL draft.
-He was selected by the Cleveland Browns under then head coach Bill Belichick in the first round (9th overall) of the 1992 NFL Draft.
+He was selected by the Cleveland Browns under then-head coach Bill Belichick in the first round with the ninth overall pick.

-NFL career
+Playing career

-In his first two years with the Browns, Vardell rushed for 1,013 yards on 270 carries and scored 3 TD.
+In his first two years with the Browns, Vardell rushed for 1,013 yards on 270 carries and scored 3 touchdowns.
 He would only play 10 games combined due to injuries in the 1994 and 1995 seasons.
 He signed as a free agent with the San Francisco 49ers in 1996, moved on to the Detroit Lions in 1997 and 1998, and then finished his career back with the 49ers in 1999.

-In his pro career, Vardell played in eight NFL seasons as the fullback for the Browns, the Detroit Lions, and the San Francisco 49ers.
+In his professional career, Vardell played in eight NFL seasons as the fullback for the Browns, Lions, and 49ers.
 He overcame a career threatening knee injury early in his career and retired in 1999 with 22 touchdowns.

 He was the starting fullback when Barry Sanders rushed for 2,053 yards in the 1997–1998 NFL season.